authenyo/mastodon-epic-gemini-bot/README.md

 python mastodon AI chatbot that uses the gemini API that's really bad and i made with chatgpt. it sucks but its really funny. used for the best AI assistant ever, [clod](https://brain.worm.pink/clod).

-# HOW DO I SET THIS SHIT UP
+# how can i do it help help me wahh im criyn help

-you technically need to run 2 scripts at the same time, main.py and danbooru.py for the yaoi mode. dont ask why. i should make it a toggle probably idk
+you technically need to run 2 scripts at the same time, main.py and danbooru.py for the yaoi mode. dont ask why. i should make it a toggle probably idk im too fucking lazy

 ## main.py
 you need to set up your envs. if youre too lazy just edit the code to hardcode them in no one cares its 2025 you can do anything you want